hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 When you set up a Hazelcast cluster in the Cloud (AWS, Azure, GCP, Kubernetes) and would like to use it from outside the Cloud network, the client needs to communicate with all cluster members via their public IP addresses.
-Whenever Hazelcast cluster members are able to resolve their own public external IP addresses, they pass this information to the client.
-As a result, the client can use public addresses for communication, if it cannot access members via private IPs.
+Whenever Hazelcast cluster members are able to resolve their public external IP addresses, they pass this information to the client.
+As a result, the client can use public addresses for communication if it cannot access members via private IPs.

 Hazelcast Node.js client has a built-in mechanism to detect such situation.
 When the client starts, it executes the following
 steps:

-1. Check if private addresses reported by members are the same as defined in the client configuration.
-If they are the same, no need to use public addresses.
+1. Check if the private addresses reported by members are the same as defined in the client configuration.
+If they are the same, there is no need to use public addresses.
 If not, then
-2. Check if every member is reachable via public address but not reachable via private address (for the performance reason, only
-3 members are checked).
+2. Check if every member is reachable via public address but not reachable via private address (for the performance reason, only three members are checked).
 If the check succeeds, the client uses public addresses for further communication.

 For more details on member-side configuration, refer to the [Discovery SPI section](https://docs.hazelcast.com/hazelcast/latest/extending-hazelcast/discovery-spi.html) in the Hazelcast